 Once you’ve settled into your camp of choice, here are some of my favourite ko-bunkas and petty knives:

 Nothing beats the looks of this little beast; the dark finish and sexy damascus are sure to make knife nerds swoon.
 Masashi works wonders with SLD steel.

 Probably one of the sexiest knives I’ve ever laid my hands on.
-Saji san forges these beauties out of Aogami Super carbon steel which holds an edge better than just about anything else.
+Yoshizawa-san forges these beauties out of SG2 stainless steel which holds an edge better than just about anything else.
 Maybe not the best choice for someone who chops like a jackhammer, but it will cut like a scalpel for a very long time.

 This one is an amazing workhorse.
 They get stupidly sharp but can take a little more abuse than other knives in their class.
 I love the hammered finish, it really takes this knife over the top.

-These knives are incredibly sexy, I love the kurouchi finish paired with the two-tone handle.
+I love the classic, rustic design of these blades and they cut incredibly well thanks to a core of high-carbon steel.
 Keep in mind that the edge of this knife is made using carbon steel, not stainless, so there’s a little more maintenance involved in owning this knife.

 Ok!
 So, you’ve got your all-day every-day knife broken in.
 You’ve got your trusty sidekick picked out.
 What’s your next knife going to be?

 Chris is a relocated Maritimer that can be found slinking in and out the back doors of Ottawa's restaurants, often with his daughter in tow.
 Chris has been a fixture in the Ottawa food scene for the past 10 years and has recently laid down his apron to learn the ways of Knifewear.
 Chris loves cooking big pieces of meat over a live fire and spends his summer feeding wood into his BBQ, Lemmy Smoke-mister.